 Are you and your fiancé having a destination wedding, or do you love to travel?
 Incorporate vintage trunks and luggage into your big day to function as wedding decor or even end tables.
 Globes, stamps, and luggage tags also serve as decor that’s in sync with both vintage and travel themes.
 Tie it all together by giving guests a boarding pass invitation and sending them home with a souvenir from the wedding locale.

 From fashion, to tableware, to stationery, a great floral design is key to making your wedding look vintage.
 Muted tones and smaller prints are the most vintage in feel and are easy to come by in dresses, ties, linens, and stationery alike.
 Plus, whether they match or not, vintage floral colors and prints look good paired together, so you can layer as many as you like.
-Don’t forget to add floral motifs to your invitations and day-of paper goods to give them an elegant vintage flair that is both romantic and sweet.
+Don’t forget to add floral motifs to your vintage wedding invitations and day-of paper goods to give them an elegant flair that is both romantic and sweet.

 Embrace the mod trend of the 1960s with a short-style dress, bright colors, and geometric prints.
 This theme complements contemporary venues with clean lines, as well as those with ‘60s builds like many of the resorts in popular destination wedding locales like Palm Springs.
 Accentuate the decade’s flair with chairs and lounge furniture from the time period, bubbly fonts, and miniature floral arrangements.